liranbd1/LlmComms/README.md

 var response = await client.SendAsync(request, cancellationToken);
 ```

+## Providers

+LlmComms ships with provider adapters you can reference as needed:

+- `LlmComms.Providers.Ollama` – targets the Ollama REST API (`/api/chat`, `/api/generate`, `/api/embed`) and works against local or remote Ollama hosts.
+Configure it with the Ollama base URL and optionally supply your own `ITransport` implementation if you need to customize HTTP handling.
+- `LlmComms.Providers.OpenAI`, `LlmComms.Providers.Azure`, and `LlmComms.Providers.Anthropic` are scaffolds today and will gain concrete implementations in upcoming iterations.

 ### Streaming Requests

 Streaming calls always flow to the configured provider.
 If the selected model does not support streaming, the provider’s error is propagated to the caller.
 The middleware pipeline still runs for streaming calls, and the logging/metrics components emit aggregated usage and duration once enumeration completes.

+### Reasoning Traces

+If a provider exposes chain-of-thought output (for example, Ollama thinking models or OpenAI’s reasoning responses), the normalized `Response.Reasoning` property captures it and streaming callers receive `StreamEventKind.Reasoning` events you can render or store.
+The full provider payload still lives in `Response.ProviderRaw` when you need vendor-specific details.

 ## Observability & Redaction